-Using a blend of nitrogen and hydrogen helps to keep everyone involved safe, largely due to the nature of the hydrogen; one of the least harmful gases.
+Using a blend of nitrogen and hydrogen helps to keep everyone involved in the tracer gas leak detection process safe, largely due to the nature of the hydrogen; one of the least harmful gases.
 It also has a number of features which make it safer than helium; it is non-toxic, non-corrosive and non-flammable, making it suitable for use in a wide range of settings.

 Are There Any Alternatives For Leak Detection?

-How Do I Contact ADI For Leak Detection?
+How Do I Contact ADI For Tracer Gas Leak Detection?

 Here at ADI Leak Detection we are always ready to take your call, simply call on 0800 731 3843 and your call will be greeted by one of friendly team who are here to help you with finding your water leak.